 Navigating the Downsizing Process: From Listing to Moving

-Once you have decluttered and prepared your home, the next phase involves the practical steps of selling your current property and moving into your new one.
-This often feels like the most challenging part, but breaking it down into manageable tasks ensures a smoother transition.
-Start by selecting a reputable real estate agent who understands the local market and has experience working with seniors.
-They provide invaluable guidance on pricing, staging, and marketing your home.
+This phase often feels like the most challenging, but breaking it down into manageable tasks ensures a smoother transition.
+We started by selecting a reputable real estate agent who understood the Columbus market and had experience working with seniors.

 Key steps in the moving process: